 Composer pens song to highlight Flint water crisis

-In this Tuesday, Jan.
-31, 2017 photo, conductor, teacher and composer Dr. Andrea Ramsey, conducts her University Choir class at the Macky Auditorium on the University of Colorado Boulder, Colo. campus.
+ADVANCE FOR SATURDAY, FEB.
+11, 2017 - In this Tuesday, Jan.
+31, 2017 photo, conductor, teacher and composer Dr. Andrea Ramsey, conducts her University Choir class at the Macky Auditorium on the University of Colorado Boulder, Colo.

 Comments